Double-Lie/fastscroller/README.md

 3.Add these code to the area where you want to use fastcroller in \layout\\....xml.

-(If you are not aware of where to put these codes，you can check Example files here or try some times.
+(If you are not aware of where to put these codes，you can **check Example files here or try some times**.

 ```
 <RelativeLayout